The Ultimate Digestive Enzymes Guide

 - Lactase: Lactose sugar from dairy

-When starting out with a digestive enzyme supplement, try it out for three to five days to see how it impacts your digestion and whether it causes any side effects.
-While doses differ by brand, it generally helps to take enzymes directly before a meal.
+When starting a digestive enzyme supplement, note how it impacts your digestion and whether it causes any side effects for a few days.
+While doses differ by brand, it helps to take enzymes directly before or with a meal.

 “The biggest factor that affects poor digestion is going to be eating too fast, eating too big of a meal and being stressed out while you do it,” says Gerstmar.
 “You’re setting yourself up for poor digestion.”

-Remember that digestive enzymes aren’t the end-all, be-all: If Lactaid helps you feel better after eating dairy, great—but maybe it’s a sign that you should revisit how dairy fits (or doesn’t fit) into your lifestyle.
-Digestive enzymes can be a powerful tool for immediate relief of problems, but ultimately, the solution comes from identifying sources of inflammation and stress.
+Remember that digestive enzymes are not a panacea.
+If a lactase tablet helps you feel better after eating dairy, that is a healthy habit on occasion.
+Over time, you may want to revisit how dairy fits into your lifestyle.
+You may decide to eat less of it or omit it all together.
+Digestive enzymes can be a powerful tool for immediate relief, but, the solution comes from identifying sources of inflammation and stress.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!